Terry Taylor: World Wrestling Federation (1988–1990)

-Return to WCW (1990–1992)
+World Championship Wrestling (1990–1992)

 In 1990, Taylor returned to Jim Crockett Promotions, now renamed World Championship Wrestling (WCW) following a sale to Turner Broadcasting System.
 Two months after signing, Taylor made his return in a win by disqualification over "Mean" Mark Callous.
 He later re-debuted as "Terry Taylor" and unsuccessfully challenged Arn Anderson for the WCW World Television Championship on several occasions, with most of the matches ending in time-limit draws.
 In late 1990, Taylor began a short feud with Michael Wallstreet, which ended abruptly after Wallstreet jumped to the WWF.

-In January 1991, Taylor took Wallstreet's place in The York Foundation and a couple months later was renamed Terrence Taylor (It was customary for York Foundation members to use formalized versions of their first names and wear suits as part of the "business" gimmick).
-He feuded with Tom Zenk, Dustin Rhodes and Bobby Eaton, and won the WCW World Six-Man Tag Team Championships with Richard Morton and Thomas Rich.
+In January 1991, Taylor took Wallstreet's place in the York Foundation and a couple months later was renamed Terrence Taylor (It was customary for York Foundation members to use formalized versions of their first names and wear suits as part of the "business" gimmick).
+He feuded with Tom Zenk, Dustin Rhodes and Bobby Eaton, and won the WCW World Six-Man Tag Team Championship with Richard Morton and Thomas Rich.
 Taylor was the senior wrestling member of the York Foundation and either was a singles wrestler or teamed with fellow York Foundation members during its existence.
-The exception was at The Great American Bash, when he teamed with “Stunning” Steve Austin in a scaffold match, but lost when they were defeated by P. N. News and Bobby Eaton.
-For a time in late 1991-early 1992, Taylor teased a face turn by arguing with manager Alexandra York and the rest of the group.
+The exception was at The Great American Bash, when he teamed with "Stunning" Steve Austin in a scaffold match, losing to P. N. News and Bobby Eaton.
+For a time in late-1991 to early-1992, Taylor teased a face turn by arguing with manager Alexandra York and the rest of the group.

 After the York Foundation disbanded, Taylor (billed as 'The Taylor Made Man') remained heel and formed a tag team with Greg Valentine in 1992.
 They held the WCW United States Tag Team Championship for three months.
+He departed WCW in August 1992.